-Table 7-10: Channel bundling
+Table 6-10: Channel bundling

-- Go to WAN PARTNER EDIT ADVANCED SETTINGS.
+- ➤ Go to WAN PARTNER ► EDIT ► ADVANCED SETTINGS.

 - Select Channel Bundling: dynamic or static.

 - Enter Total Number of Channels.

 - Confirm with OK.

 - Press SAVE.

-Refer to the advanced configuration options (Bandwidth on Demand BOD), see chapter 7.2.3, page 214.
+Refer to the advanced configuration options (Bandwidth on Demand BOD), see chapter 6.2.3, page 186.

-7.2.3 Channel Bundling - Bandwidth on Demand (BOD) - Advanced Configuration for PPP Connections
+6.2.3 Channel Bundling - Bandwidth on Demand (BOD) - Advanced Configuration for PPP Connections

-Bandwidth management, subsequently called BOD (Bandwidth on Demand), offers advance configuration options for dialup connections compared with the basic configuration (see chapter 7.2.2, page 212).
-You can also use BOD to dynamically bundle leased lines with dialup connections to cope with a large data flow.
+Bandwidth management, subsequently called BOD (Bandwidth on Demand), offers advance configuration options for dialup connections compared with the basic configuration (see chapter 6.2.2, page 184).
+You can either add or close B-channels according to the expected throughput, or you can configure additional B-channels for specific applications (see chapter 6.2.5, page 201) You can also use BOD to dynamically bundle leased lines with dialup connections to cope with a large data flow.
 You can also easily configure a backup mode for leased lines, so that a dialup connection is set up to the partner if the leased line fails.